cambiotraining/bioinformatics-software-pipelines/materials/01-package_managers.md

 ![Illustration of Conda/Mamba environments.
 Each environment is isolated from the others (effectively in its own folder), so different versions of the packages can be installed for distinct projects or parts of a long analysis pipeline.](images/conda_environments.png)

-**Environments allow you to create isolated, self-contained environments for each project**, addressing these issues:
+**Mamba allows you to create self-contained software environments for each project**, addressing these issues:

-- Isolation: you can create a separate environment for each project.
+- **Isolation:** you can create a separate environment for each project.
 This ensures that the dependencies for one project don't affect another.
-- Software versions: you can specify the exact versions of libraries and packages required for each project within its environment.
+- **Software versions:** you can specify the exact versions of libraries and packages required for each project within its environment.
 This eliminates version conflicts and ensures reproducibility.
-- Ease of collaboration: sharing your code and environment file makes it easy for collaborators to replicate your environment and run your project without worrying about conflicts.
+- **Ease of collaboration:** sharing your code and environment file makes it easy for collaborators to replicate your environment and run your project without worrying about conflicts.
-- Simplified maintenance: if you need to update a library for one project, it won't impact others.
+- **Simplified maintenance:** if you need to update a library for one project, it won't impact others.
 You can manage environments separately, making maintenance more straightforward.

 Another advantage of using Mamba is that the **software is installed locally** (by default in your home directory), without the need for admin (`sudo`) permissions.

+### Installating software with Mamba

 You can search for available packages from the [anaconda.org](https://anaconda.org/) website.
 Packages are organised into "channels", which represent communities that develop and maintain the installation "recipes" for each software.
-The most popular channels for bioinformatics and data analysis are "_bioconda_" and "_conda-forge_".
+The most popular channels for bioinformatics and data analysis are "**bioconda**" and "**conda-forge**".

 There are three main commands to use with Mamba: